-To unlock all doors and the liftgate (wagon), press the 3 • 4 control within five seconds.
+To unlock all doors and the liftgate (wagon), enter the factory set code or your personal code, then press the 3 • 4 control within five seconds.

-To unlock the trunk or liftgate (wagon), press the 5 • 6 control within five seconds.
+To open the trunk or unlock the liftgate (wagon), enter the factory set code or your personal code, then press the 5 • 6 control within five seconds.